Re: Well, this is interesting.

 And by the way, if you don't like a socially responsible administration, then get the hell out.
 I'm sure there's plenty of room for you in a country more understanding of your backwards ideology, like Iran for example.

-Look, if those droopy-boobed chicks were good enough for us at age 11, they are good enough for us now!the knob wrote: If you want to save the Earth from global warming, time to turn your computer off, your furnace off, and walk to work.
+the knob wrote: If you want to save the Earth from global warming, time to turn your computer off, your furnace off, and walk to work.
 Want to cut CO2 levels like the Kyoto Protocol suggests?
 Everyone will have to live like Kenyans, only without the droopy-boobed chicks from National Geographic.
 Sound appealing to you?

 On the other hand, non-green buildings are the single largest